xurxorguezz/unblckrbyxurxorguezz/README.md

 # unblckr by @xurxorguezz
-Webproxy by @xurxorguezz with support for hundreds of popular sites, and partial support for WebRTC, used in GfN.
+Webproxy by @xurxorguezz with support for hundreds of popular sites, and partial support for WebRTC.
 Enjoy.

 ## Features